JS-Koning/compphys_project_1/journal.md

         - Maximum error in positions data:  1.5387716436236905
         - Maximum error in velocities data:  0.7546526287085809
     - Minimum and maximum rescale values (lambda) are given in the data values between the square brackets.

+8. Future plan
+    - Report:
+        -
+    - Code:

-8. Notes
+9. Notes
-    - to run the code, please fully run skeleton.py file.
+    - To run the code, please fully run skeleton.py file.
 Parameters can be set in the top section. main() function is the function to combine functions to produce plots.